Eyal Ofer: Philanthropy

+In 2020, the Eyal Ofer Heart Hospital opened with financial support from Ofer for the Rambam Health Care Campus, which built the new cardiology hospital.

 Personal life

 He is married to Marilyn Ofer, and they have four children.
 They reside in Monte Carlo, Monaco.
 In 2008, they resided in west London and had a home in Herzliya Pituah near Tel Aviv.
 He also owns an apartment at 15 Central Park West, a building he developed located on the Upper West Side of Manhattan in New York City.

-Ofer has built up a significant collection of contemporary and modern art, having also inherited half of his father's "vast collection".